foster95/kytchentable/README.md

 # Kytchen Table

+The project was developed using Django, Bootstrap, PostgreSQL, Allauth authentication, and Agile methodology.
+It is inspired by modern farm-to-table Michelin-style restaurants.

+## Concept and Inspiration

 Kytchen Table: Come Home to the Table

 Welcome to Kytchen Table, your newest farm to table restaurant, serving food from the heart, and sourced and supported by local famers and suppliers and run by Head Chef Kyran Becker.
 Kytchen Table's wesite is designed with users at its heart, allowing them to see the menu with ease, as well as signing up to the restaurant to allow them to make and amend bookings and join their mailing list to recieve up to date information about the restaurants seasonal menu changes.
 The website also has backend functionality, allowing Super Admins to add, modify and make changes to menu options on the live site, as well as control and amend bookings.